rodrigoherrerai/FaceRec/README.md

 ### Brief Explanation:
-#### You just need to create a variable, instantiate it with happy_face and fill three params:
+#### You just need to create a variable, instantiate it with HappyFace and fill three params:
 * known_person_path_file: is the path to the SINGLE image of the face that you want to be recognized.
 * unknown_images_path_file: here is the path to the FOLDER where you have all the other images that you want to recognize.
 * known_name : The name of the known_person_path_file, this will display Found U!
 If left empty.